Fred J. Cook: Career

 In 1957, Cook had what he later termed a "watershed experience" which changed the direction of his career.
 He was approached at the start of the year by Edward Fitzgerald, editor of Saga, a men's "true adventure" magazine.
 Fitzgerald asked Cook for an in-depth piece on William Remington, whose Soviet espionage case in the early 1950s was a national news story.
 Cook accepted the assignment and was surprised by what he found, namely, that in Cook's judgment, Remington was wrongfully convicted.
 Cook wrote in his autobiography that as a result of his work on the Remington story, he developed "a much more critical and analytical eye" on malfeasance occurring in the highest levels of government and in the judicial system.
 He added, "It was quite a change for a noncombative, often conservative fellow who had begun life in a quiet seacoast town on the New Jersey shore and had grown up without any idea that he would wind up writing about the most controversial issues of his day."
 Although he had probed wrongdoing in city and state governments, he had never questioned the workings of the U.S. federal government.
 Though he "considered himself a conservative", he would now frequently be a gadfly in opposition to powerful forces in the country.

 Cook would go on to write numerous articles for The Nation—sometimes in collaboration with his World-Telegram colleague Gene Gleason—that took political positions usually identified with the left.
 For instance, he became an opponent of the death penalty on the grounds that it was cruel and didn't deter crime.
 He grew highly critical of the FBI, CIA, and the Alger Hiss perjury conviction.
 He went after oil companies and defense contractors.
 His writing made him a target of FBI investigations.

 In a 1962 piece for The New York Times, Cook documented inhumane conditions inside Sing Sing state prison.
 Later in the decade, he wrote about environmental catastrophes in New Jersey, and profiled militant community organizers in Newark.
 In a 1966 article in The Nation, Cook challenged the findings of the Warren Commission that Lee Harvey Oswald had acted alone in the assassination of President Kennedy.
 In 1968, Cook signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
+In 1969 he was a part of the newly formed Committee to Investigate Assassinations.
 He wrote an Op-Ed about the 1979 oil crisis for The Washington Post that provoked a critical response from a senior director at the American Petroleum Institute.